 - Current fuel consumption and emissions testing procedures rely on laboratory testing rather than testing in real-world driving conditions.
 Manufacturers may therefore claim results for fuel consumption and emissions based on laboratory tests that are significantly better than can be achieved in real-world driving conditions.
-This is unlikely to meet consumer expectations and has the potential to be misleading. - Research from the Australian Automobile Association and consulting engineers, ABMARC, indicates that real-world fuel consumption is on average 25 per cent higher than official laboratory test results.
+This is unlikely to meet consumer expectations and has the potential to be misleading. - Research from the Australian Automobile Association (AAA) and consulting engineers, ABMARC, indicates that real-world fuel consumption is on average 23 per cent higher than official laboratory test results.
 The gap between laboratory and real-world fuel consumption tests is not consistent across car types or brands, and has been increasing in recent years.
 This casts significant doubt on the comparative value of absolute fuel consumption figures currently displayed in fuel consumption labelling. - The Australian Government is currently reviewing possible new measures to address vehicle emissions under the Ministerial Forum on Vehicle Emissions.
-The Forum is considering a number of measures to improve the integrity of vehicle emissions testing, including the introduction of a more realistic laboratory test for fuel consumption and emissions, and for vehicle emissions, on road testing.
+The Forum is considering a number of measures to improve the integrity of vehicle emissions testing, including the introduction of a more realistic laboratory test for fuel consumption and emissions, and for vehicle emissions, on road testing. - Consumers may benefit from an Australian real driving emissions testing program; however, these benefits would need to be assessed against the Government's overall policy objectives in relation to vehicle emissions.

-Draft recommendations on the fuel consumption and emissions discrepancy
+Recommendations on the fuel consumption and emissions discrepancy Recommendation 6.2